ciarandevelops/onboarding-geo-draft/README.md

 ## An Introduction to Satellite Bands

-Satellite imagery is a valuable source of geospatial data used for a wide range of applications, from climate monitoring to land use analysis.
 To make the most of satellite imagery, it's essential to understand the concept of satellite bands.
 Satellite bands refer to the specific regions of the electromagnetic spectrum that satellites capture and record.
 Each band provides unique information about the Earth's surface and atmosphere, making them essential for various geospatial analyses.

 ### Understanding Satellite Bands